-It takes heart to play sports.
-Coaches fire up their teams by saying, “Go out there and play with all your heart.
-Leave it all on the field!”
-Skills and talent are important, but playing with heart separates the great athletes from the good ones.
-When my daughter would play her basketball games, I pound my hand on my heart.
-It is my “secret” sign to encourage her to play with heart.
-Heart is all about drive, passion and desire.
+It takes heart to do anything in life.
+Coaches motivate their teams by saying, "Go out there and play with all your heart.
+Leave it all on the field!"
+Skills and talents are important but leading with heart separates the good from the great.
+When my daughter was younger, she would look at me while playing her basketball games and I pounded my hand on my heart.
+It was my secret sign encouraging her to play with all her heart.
+Playing, leading and living with heart is all about drive, passion and desire.

-"Lord, make our hearts soft and sensitive to Your leading.
-We hunger for You.
-Help us to expect awesome things from an awesome God.
-Grant us an abundant heart that overflows with thankfulness.
+Father in Heaven, I want to live with a heart full of Your love.
+Make my heart soft and sensitive to Your leading.
+I hunger for You.
+I am expecting awesome things from an awesome God.
+Grant me an abundant heart that overflows with thankfulness.
 A real heart that is transparent.
-A teachable heart that is open all the time.
-Amen.”
+A tenacious heart that perseveres through tough times.
+In Jesus’ name, Amen.